controversial/wikipedia-map/README.md

 The underlying script, in `wikipedia_parse.py`, uses `BeautifulSoup` to parse through the HTML of wikipedia pages.
 It looks for the `<div>` element with an `id` of `mw-content-text`, which contains page content.
 Then, it finds the first `<p>` tag directly under that, excluding the coordinates which are sometimes at the top right.
 Under this tag, it simply looks at all links, and extracts the page title from each of these links.

 #### The main page
 I suck at JavaScript, which is why I wrote a lot of the underlying code in Python.
 However, the main page is written mostly in JavaScript.
 It uses `vis.js` to display the graph.
-Every time a node is double-clicked, it uses `jQuery` to make an ajax request to the Flask API.
-The results are word-wrapped with [wordwrap](phpjs.org/functions/wordwrap)), and then stuck on nodes which are colored with [tinycolor](github.com/bgrins/TinyColor) (Honestly, the use of `jQuery`, `tinycolor` and `wordwrap` is *so* trivial that I'll probably just write it out in future versions.
-I used them temporarily to save me time writing it. :)
+Every time a node is double-clicked, it makes an ajax request to the Flask API.
+The results are word-wrapped, and then stuck under nodes which are colored according to their distance from the central node.
+Lighter node colors indicate weaker connections to the central topic.

 ## To Do